Best Whole House Water Filter Melbourne 2026: What to Look For

 Professional Installation Included (or Not)

-Many online water filter retailers sell the system only and leave you to find your own plumber.
-In Victoria, a whole-house water filter must be installed by a licensed plumber, which involves cutting into your main water supply, which is regulated plumbing work.
+Many online retailers sell the system only and leave you to find a plumber.
+In Victoria a whole-house filter must be installed by a licensed plumber in Melbourne – it’s regulated work on your main supply.
+Compare installed costs, not just product costs.

 Pricing Model